A single copy of this article may be reprinted for personal, noncommercial use only.

 CLICK TO ENLARGE

 Septoplasty (SEP-toe-plas-tee) is a surgical procedure to correct a deviated nasal septum — a displacement of the bone and cartilage that divides your two nostrils.
-During septoplasty, your nasal septum is repositioned.
-This may require your surgeon to cut and remove parts of your septum before repositioning it.
+During septoplasty, your nasal septum is straightened and repositioned in the middle of your nose.
+This may require your surgeon to cut and remove parts of your septum before reinserting them in the proper position.

 When planning septoplasty, your surgeon considers your symptoms — such as breathing difficulties — and the physical structure and features of your nose.
 Talk with your surgeon about what septoplasty can achieve for you.